-The very best pieces for viola
+The 7 best pieces EVER written for the viola

 The viola is often seen as the awkward child of the string family (and the butt of everyone’s jokes).
 But composers throughout the history of music have written some of their most beautiful work for this unsung hero of the orchestra.

 Here are some of our favourite pieces of classical music for the viola.

 Rebecca Clarke was a British-American composer born in 1886 and became the first woman to play in Henry Wood’s Queen’s Hall Orchestra, in 1912.

 But she’s best remembered for this epic work.
 Viola player Jennifer Stumm has said of the piece: “Rebecca Clarke re-established the instrument as something that could be soft and feminine and wild and powerful and much more like a jazz singer.”

 “For the viola it's a hugely important piece.
 She envisioned a different kind of viola, one that wasn't pigeon-holed into any one idea.
 She was writing with this incredible fascination for colour and every possibility of the instrument.”